 - Averted in Austin Powers: International Man of Mystery, where (in 1996) Basil Exposition communicates via a realistically pixellated webcam view.
 Fridge Logic sets in when you consider that in 1969 at the start of the film, however, he was able to contact Austin via a crystal-clear portable television setup.

 - Parodied in Airplane II: The Sequel, where Moonbase Commander William Shatner talks to a junior officer through a viewscreen on a wall, looking straight at the camera.
-Then opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.
+Then he opens a door in the wall to reveal he was just standing the other side, and not looking at the person he was talking to.